-- Tinnitus – Tinnitus is a ringing, buzzing, or rushing sound in the ear that has no external stimuli.
+Tinnitus is a ringing, buzzing, or rushing sound in the ear that has no external stimuli.
 If you’ve ever been to a rock concert, you probably had some minor tinnitus afterward.
-Tinnitus that is associated with Meniere’s is loud and debilitating, and it grows worse as the disease progresses.
+Tinnitus of Meniere’s is loud and debilitating, and it grows worse as the disease progresses.

-- Hearing Loss – This is another symptom that grows worse as the condition progresses.
+This is another symptom that grows worse as the condition progresses.
 A hearing test is usually a part of a Meniere’s disease diagnosis, and it can reveal how far along the syndrome is.
-Low tones are the first to go, but during later stages of the condition, the higher sounds begin to be affected as well.
-Hearing damage can also be caused by surgeries that are recommended for severe cases of Meniere’s.
+Low tones are the first to go, but during later stages of the condition, patients lose the higher sounds as well.
+Hearing damage can also be due to surgeries that doctors recommend for severe cases of Meniere’s.
 The risk is often justified by the fact that many cases of Meniere’s only affect one ear, however, as the disease progresses the likelihood of the other ear being affected increases.

-- A Feeling of Fullness in the Ear – This can occur when the ear is filled with excess fluid beyond what is normally in there for the sake of balancing the body.
+This can occur when the ear has excess fluid beyond what is normally in there for the sake of balancing the body.
 However, don’t let this symptom fool you.
 Endolymphatic hydrops (the technical name excess fluid in the ear) is not always the underlying cause of Meniere’s as can be seen by the fact that a low sodium diet and diuretics are not always successful Meniere’s disease treatments.

 With these factors in mind, how can you determine what is at the root of Meniere’s?
 Recent case studies may hold the answers.